 This post contains affiliate links and I may receive commission if you visit a link and buy something.
 Purchasing via an affiliate link doesn’t cost you any extra, and I only recommend products and services I trust.

 When we had our loft conversion, bedroom storage was a key part of the planning process and something we really had to think about.
-We decided early on that we would only look at ottoman beds for our new bedroom as they offer so much more storage space compared to standard king size beds and that organising that ottoman bed storage would be a priority.
+We decided early on that we would only look at ottoman beds for our new bedroom as they offer so much more extra storage space in the base compared to standard king size beds or super king size bed frames and we knew that organising that ottoman bed storage would be a priority.

 Why choose an ottoman bed?